-Any costs that you might also incur during such a lawsuit is covered by the liability aspect of your tenant insurance policy.
-The limit for such a liability coverage can be extended to about $2 million with some Insurance Companies.
+Any costs that you might also incur during such a lawsuit are covered by the liability aspect of your tenant insurance policy.
+The limit for such liability coverage can be extended to about $2 million with some Insurance Companies.
 (For more information, check here)

 You should already know that the Tenant Insurance covers you for property or content damage.
 The costs might seem minimal at first, but once you start summing them up, then you end up with a huge lump sum of money.
 Having Tenant Insurance will help you minimize how much you would have to pay out of your own pocket.

-You should know that you might have to provide receipt and or pictures of whatever property that you are trying to make a claim on.
+You should know that you might have to provide receipts and or pictures of whatever property you are trying to make a claim on.
 This is to help insurance companies ensure that you are not just piling up property or content that was not originally in the home.

 What Is Not Covered By Tenant Insurance?

 There are some things that you should know about tenant insurance.
-The policy will protect you for content, additional living expenses, or liability lawsuits, but it does not cover you for when you rent out your rented apartment to someone else.
+The policy will protect you from content, additional living expenses, or liability lawsuits, but it does not cover you when you rent out your rented apartment to someone else.

 If you sublet your living space, whether by Airbnb or any other means, then you will rarely find a policy that will cover you for such a situation.
 The renter will have to take out their own tenant insurance policy or else you might have to pay for the risks on your own.
 If there is an accident, you will most likely be held liable for such an incident.